json-api-dotnet/JsonApiDotNetCore/docs/usage/options.md

 ## Enable ModelState Validation

 If you would like to use ModelState validation into your controllers when creating / updating resources you set `ValidateModelState = true`.
-The default behavior is to try creating the database entries.
+By default, no model validation is performed.

 ```c#
 services.AddJsonApi<AppDbContext>(options => {